Lafri-13/dsgp-group23-business-data-harbour/README.md

 # 🏛 5.
 System Architecture (High-Level Flow)

-Here’s what your system does step-by-step:
+Here’s what the system does step-by-step:

 1. Product & review data collected
 2. Data stored in: